-Banks have submitted their December 2016 data on asset quality on the basis of the Bank of Greece ECA 102/2016 reporting templates.
+Banks have submitted their March 2017 data on asset quality on the basis of the Bank of Greece ECA 102/2016 reporting templates.

-In Q4 2016 Greek banks managed in total to meet the targets both for the reduction in the stock of NPEs and also for the stock of NPLs.
-More specifically, with end December 2016 data, the stock of NPEs is €104.84 billion or €1 billion lower than the targeted amount.
+In Q1 2017 Greek banks managed in total to meet the targets for the reduction in the stock of NPEs.
+More specifically, with end March 2017 data, the stock of NPEs is €103.94 billion or €1.4 billion lower than the targeted amount.

-In a similar vein, the stock of NPLs is €75.9 billion or ~€0.5 billion lower than the targeted amount.
+However, banks slightly missed the target for the stock of NPLs which stands at €75.2 billion or approximately €0.5 billion higher than the targeted amount.